truenas/middleware/docs/userguide/truenas_sharing.rst

 username or password, there is no way to differentiate which users accessed or modified the data on the share.
 This type of configuration is best suited for small networks where quick and easy access to the share is more important than the security of the data on the share.

-To configure an unauthenticated CIFS share, click "Wizard", then click the "Next" button twice to display the screen shown in Figure 10.4b.
+To configure an unauthenticated CIFS share, click "Wizard", then click the "Next" button twice to display the screen shown in :numref:`Figure %s: Creating an Unauthenticated CIFS Share <cifs7>`.
 Complete the following fields in this screen:

 #. **Share name:** input a name for the share that is useful to you.
 In this example, the share is named *cifs_insecure*.